 In this paper, we take a different approach.
-We design AMCilk (adaptive multiprogrammed Cilk), a parallel runtime framework extending the Cilk runtime systems to efficiently support multiprogrammed scenarios in a shared environment.
+We design AMCilk (adaptive multiprogrammed Cilk), a parallel runtime framework extending the Cilk runtime systems to efficiently support multiprogrammed scenarios.
 Specifically, AMCilk has the following features:

-- AMCilk allows a system administrator to implement their preferred scheduling policy to allocate cores among different jobs to optimize the applicationspecific performance criterion by exposing an easy interface.
+- AMCilk allows a system administrator to implement their preferred scheduling policy to allocate cores among different jobs to optimize the application-specific performance criterion by exposing an easy interface.
 The AMCilk framework then transparently (to the system administrator) implements this policy by automatically reallocating cores as dictated by the policy. - AMCilk's client-server architecture allows jobs to be submitted online, start new jobs dynamically and return results of completed jobs to clients. - AMCilk concurrently runs multiple parallel jobs in a single runtime system, so that the AMCilk scheduler can access the full runtime information of jobs and enforce core reallocation with low overhead. - AMCilk develops a safe, low-cost, and responsive preemption mechanism, which allows reallocating cores between jobs in microseconds while the jobs are running.
-Thus, it has little performance penalty on the jobs.
-Note that the "preemption" in this paper denotes the action of stopping the execution of a parallel job on a processor, and the AMCilk runtime system enables this preemption mechanism. - AMCilk exposes interfaces that use the hardware-level cache partitioning and memory bandwidth allocation to restrict the interference between jobs and to control the quality of service when multiprogrammed jobs compete for the last-level cache and memory bandwidth. - AMCilk can be run in an environment where other processes share the hardware resources with it.
-To enable this, AMCilk exposes its resource allocation interface to external schedulers which can then control the resource occupancy of AMCilk.
-AMCilk then seamlessly adapts to this new resource allocation.
+Thus, it has little performance penalty on the jobs. - AMCilk exposes interfaces that use the hardware-level cache partitioning and memory bandwidth allocation to restrict the interference between jobs and to control the quality of service when multiprogrammed jobs compete for the last-level cache and memory bandwidth.